 Requesting a Connection

 Once you request the connection, 3DS OUTSCALE sends you a Letter of Authorization (LOA) by email to allow you to connect to the corresponding DirectLink router.
-You must then configure the connection with one or more private virtual interfaces to access your Virtual Private Clouds (VPCs) using the DirectLink connection.
+You must then configure the connection with one or more DirectLink interfaces to access your Nets using the DirectLink connection.

-From the Location list, select the location code for the connection.
+3. From the Location list, select the location for the connection.
 For more information, see Getting Information About DirectLink Locations.

-From the Speed list, select the bandwidth for the connection.
+4. From the Bandwidth list, select the bandwidth for the connection.

-The request for the connection is sent to 3DS OUTSCALE and appears on the Direct Link page.
+The request for the connection is sent to 3DS OUTSCALE.

 Requesting a Connection Using OSC CLI